 Questions Every Business Should Ask Before Signing an Office Lease

-Signing a conventional office lease is one of the biggest financial commitments a business can make.
-A typical lease runs three to ten years, and the total cost of occupation — rent, service charges, business rates, fit-out, dilapidations — can run into millions.
-Yet many businesses sign leases without asking the questions that could save them significant money, risk, and frustration.
+Signing a standard office lease is one of the biggest financial decisions a business faces.
+Most leases last between three and ten years, and the total costs—including rent, service charges, business rates, fit-out, and repairs—can add up to millions.
+Still, many businesses sign leases without asking questions that could help them save money, avoid risk, and reduce frustration.

 Here are five questions every business should ask before putting pen to paper.